 Can We Close Our Street For A Block Party?

 Yes, many local streets can be closed when residents are in agreement and access for the rest of the neighborhood is not blocked.
-Phoenix neighborhoods close streets for nearly 300 block parties each year, in all parts of the City.
+Phoenix neighborhoods close streets for nearly 200 block parties each year, in all parts of the City.
 Phoenix's Block Party Street Closure process requires residents to circulate a Hold Harmless Agreement petition to affected homes and to furnish barricades on the day of the closure.
+To request a Hold Harmless petition, please contact 602-534-5369.

 Does My Event Qualify For A Block Party Permit?